zscr/RaDeCC_Reader/Instructions.md

 			**Example Data Input**: *Default values: 0.00018*

-		- *226Ra System Efficiency*: The efficiency with which the detector measures radium-226 activity as described by Diego-Feliu et al. (2020).
+		- *E_226 (226Ra System Efficiency)*: The efficiency with which the detector measures radium-226 activity as described by Diego-Feliu et al. (2020).
 The default is set to the theoretical value calculated by Diego-Feliu et al. but can be changed.

 			**Example Data Input**: *Default values: 0.51*